Setting the Record Straight on Rate Increases

 - Insurers must plan responsibly to make sure they have funds available decades in the future when the time comes to pay your claim.
 Their only sources of income are premiums and interest.
 Since 2003 the United States has seen an extended and unprecedented period of ultra-low interest rates.

 Since today's plans benefit from not only more-conservative assumptions regarding lapses and interest rates, but also morbidity (how healthy you are) and mortality (how long you'll live), it's safe to say rates have never been more stable than on policies issued today.

-In fact, the Society of Actuaries recently completed major research on this topic, which LTCA not only helped publicize, but summarized here.
+In fact, the Society of Actuaries recently completed major research on this topic, which LTCA's vice president peer reviewed, and summarized here.